CottageLabs/python-cl-api/README.md

     cd python-cl-api
     touch local.cfg

-Then you can override any config values that you need to
+Then you can override any config values that you need to (though you shouldn't need to with this app).

-To start the application, you'll also need to install it into the virtualenv just this first time

-    cd python-cl-api
-    pip install -e .

-Then, start your app with
+## Running

+This app is designed to provide supporting tools to the CL API, so is not exposed via the web.
+There is therefore no web UI or daemon that needs to be running.

+All interaction is via command line scripts, which can be executed using the runner

-    python service/web.py
+    python magnificent-octopus/octopus/bin/run.py [command] [arguments]

-If you want to specify your own root config file, you can use

-    APP_CONFIG=path/to/rootcfg.py python service/web.py
+### CSV reading:

+See: magnificent-octopus/octopus/modules/sheets/README.md